madeleine-mckenzie/mPhys/README.md

 ## Note to those assessing my masters dissertation:
 Firstly, thank you for making it to the end pages of my thesis.
 I sincerly appreciate that you've taken the time to read my work, thank you.

-Some supplementary material for my thesis are these animations I created:
+Supplementary material for my thesis include these animations I created:

 Project 1:
 - Animation 1: [Galaxy scale gas accretion](https://youtu.be/JXToXAeH33Q)